paper-series/paper-series.github.io/index.md

 ## {{ site.title }}
-We are a small and independent group of students interested in organizing talks, podcasts, and panels that serve the students in the Systems community.
+We are a small and independent group of people in systems organizing talks, podcasts, and panels that serve the students in the Systems community.

 {% include women-in-systems.html %}